 WHY benchmark yourself?

-Benchmarking creates a baseline for understanding the current user experience on your website or app.
+Benchmarking creates a baseline for understanding the current user experience (UX) on your website or app.

 √ Provides a starting point to measure against in the future.